 In 2019, EHS professionals will focus both on utilizing mobile tools for their tasks and overseeing the safety of employees who use mobile devices on the job.
 Expect workplace safety tools such as mobile inspection and incident applications to become more prevalent; and an increase in technological controls that turn off mobile devices when workers are completing key tasks.

-EHS managers will have to provide and enforce appropriate procedures for the use of mobile technology that keep workers safe AND allow for greater efficiency in operations.
+EHS managers will have to provide and enforce appropriate procedures for the use of mobile technology that keep workers safe AND allow for greater efficiency from mobile apps in operations.

 2. Wearable safety technology and smart PPE